 And that’s why at Link Humans, we’ve designed the Employer Brand Index to look at all publicly available data online to gain a better understanding of the external perception of your employer brand.
-As we find that people working in this space will have a grip on their employer brand internally, but not externally.
-As data online can be too much to handle for many who don’t have the time.
+As we find that people working in this space, HR or Employer Brand managers, will have a grip on their employer brand internally, but not externally.

 Once you’ve collected data both internally and externally, then you’ll be able to make far more informed decisions as the decision are backed up by a multiplicity of data points.
 Now, you’re ready to start your analysis.

 Once you’ve collected all this pretty data, there are a few ways you can begin to analyze what it all means for your employers.
 The initial premise you have to take when looking at all this fancy data is to take both a qualitative and quantitative approach.
 Data that can be measured and data that can’t be measured.